dukeboard/dukeboard.github.io/practices/level3/DOC.md

 * Drag an drop an instance of BufferPage
 * Configure its http_port property for `8081`
-* Load toys library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.toys:3.0.2` in the KevScript panel of editor)
+* Load toys library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.toys:RELEASE` in the KevScript panel of editor)
-* Load channels library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.channels:3.0.2` in the KevScript panel of editor)
+* Load channels library (for instance type `include mvn:org.kevoree.library.java:org.kevoree.library.java.channels:RELEASE` in the KevScript panel of editor)
 * Create a `SyncBroadcast` channel
 * Create a ticker component (set property random to `true` by clicking on the component in editor)
 * Bind the ticker port and input port of both new component to channel, your model should look like the figure 1.